AherRahul/portfolio-v1/content/articles/11-java-fundamentals/labeled-statements.md

 ---
 title: Labeled Statements
-description: Learn about Labeled Statements in Java programming.
+description: Learn how labeled statements in Java improve control flow in nested loops for clearer, more efficient code.
+Master break and continue with labels today.
 datePublished: 2026-02-27
 dateModified: 2026-02-27
 topics: